Set of silver replicas Czechoslovak coins and medal Jiří Harcuba proof

 The final piece of the puzzle is a commemorative medal dedicated to the personality and work of Jiri Harcuba.
 Academic sculptor Jiri Dostal, who was Harcuba's student and friend, placed the artist's portrait from the profile on the obverse side and devoted the reverse side to the motifs of his most famous works that are crane arms of the circular five-crown and three-horse chariot of a commemorative coin issued on the occasion of the 100th anniversary of the foundation stone of the National Theater.

-Each set includes a luxurious wooden etui decorated with Harcuba's self-portrait, photo attachment and certificate of authenticity.
+Each set includes a luxurious wooden etui decorated with Harcuba's self-portrait.